src-bin/substrate-docs/bootstrapping/integrating-your-original-aws-account.md

        ]
      }
     ```
-3. Attach the managed AdministratorAccess policy to this new role
+3. Attach the AWS-managed AdministratorAccess policy to this new role

 This manual change in the AWS Console, which would usually be distasteful, has paved the way for Substrate to manage your original AWS account, especially this Administrator role.
 To complete the integration, run `substrate create-account -domain <domain> environment <environment> -quality <quality> -number <12-digit-account-number>` to tag your original AWS account, manage its Administrator and Auditor roles, and generate its basic Terraform directory structure.